 Commercially produced tomatoes generally are started as transplants in the greenhouse 42 to 56 days prior to planting in the field.
 Because tomatoes are a warm-season crop, they should not be transplanted until soil temperatures 3 inches beneath the soil surface reach 60°F. Tomatoes should be grown on raised beds covered with red or black plastic mulch.
 Growing the plants with drip irrigation ensures optimum plant growth and yields and allows for easy fertilizer application during the growing season.

-In order to produce high-quality tomatoes, the plants require support off the ground.
-Many growers use a production system known as the Florida String Weave System.
+In order to produce high-quality tomatoes, the plants require support to keep them off the ground.
+Many growers use a production system known as the Florida String Weave System for determinate cultivars.
 First, wooden stakes 4 to 4.5 feet long and 1 inch square are driven into the ground to a depth of 12 inches.
 A consistent stake height should be maintained to aid in spray applications without constant adjustment of the boom sprayer.
 Stakes should be driven between every two plants and twine woven through the stakes to support the tomato stems.
 Second, twine should be secured to the end stake and strung along one side of the plants by weaving the twine around each stake.
 Repeat this procedure on the other side.
-The first level of twine should be at 8 to 10 inches above the ground and the last two levels should be approximately 6 to 8 inches apart.
+The first level of twine should be 8 to 10 inches above the ground and the last two levels should be approximately 6 to 8 inches apart.
 Normally, only three levels of twine are needed.
+Indeterminate varieties benefit from using a more substantial post and wire support system.
+Two 4-inch posts are driven into the ground at a 45-degree angle at the row ends and about every 12 to 15 feet within the row.
+Four to five levels of wire are then strung on the posts to support the plants.
 Waiting until wet plants have dried before stringing tomatoes will help reduce the potential for spreading fungal diseases.

 Weed control can be achieved with herbicides, plastic mulch, and a good crop-rotation system.
 Several preplant and postemergence herbicides are available for tomatoes, depending on the specific weed problem and tomato growth stage.
 If infestation levels are mild, early cultivation can help minimize weed problems.